-The second unique contribution of the paper is that it combines both demand charges and TOU pricing - as opposed to thermostat programming with only demand charges [13] or only TOU prices [17], [18] or only real-time pricing (prices which are constantly changing) [19], [16], [15].
-Indeed, it seems that the combination of TOU and demand charges does not appear in the literature, while practiced by Arizona's utility companies.
-The third unique contribution of the paper is to consider the problem of programming a 4 set-point thermostat.
-That is, for the benefit of the consumers who do not have access to continuously adjustable thermostats, we consider the case of optimization of four thermostat programming periods, wherein the algorithm determines the 4 start/stop times and 4 constant settings corresponding to the intervals between those times.
+The third contribution of the paper is to consider the problem of programming a 4 set-point thermostat.
+The majority of the existing programmable thermostats in the market only allow four programming periods for each day, corresponding to wake, leave, return and sleep.
+For the benefit of the consumers who do not have access to continuously adjustable thermostats, we consider the case of optimization of four thermostat programming periods, wherein the algorithm determines the 4 start/stop times and 4 constant temperature settings corresponding to the intervals between those times.
 This problem does not appear in existing literature.